AmeriCorps Service Members

 Member Placements

-Public Health Iowa AmeriCorps works with host site organization from across the state of Iowa to identify meaningful and fulfilling projects for our members to engage in – projects that will both help you grow as a future health professional and will have an impact to the organization and community where you are placed.
+Iowa Public Health AmeriCorps works with host site organizations from across the state of Iowa to identify meaningful and fulfilling projects for our members to engage in projects that will both help you grow as a future health professional and will have an impact to the organization and community where you are placed.

 Host sites will change from year to year, depending on needs within each individual community.
 Host sites may be county or state health agencies, community groups, hospitals, non-profits, or other organization types.
 The availability of a specific host site and primary focus of each project will depend on the needs of that particular organization in any given year.